aceirus/PyTorch/README.md

 - includes many layers as Torch

-- contains a lot of loss functions
+- provides a lot of loss functions

 - can be considered as form of NumPy extension to GPUs